charlescyt/pyramid_lint/README.md

 ### avoid_dynamic

-Using `dynamic` sacrifices the benefits of static typing and decreases code readability.
-Only use `dynamic` when necessary.
+While dynamic can be useful in certain scenarios, it sacrifices the benefits of static typing and can decrease code readability.
 Using `dynamic` with `Map` will not trigger this lint.

+- Severity: info

 Bad